ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 | [IPTC photo and video metadata](#iptc-metadata) | `stds.iptc` | Properties from the IPTC Photo and Video Metadata Standards, describing for example ownership, rights, and other metadata about a image or video asset. |

 :::note
-CAI libraries and tools handle assertions for thumbnails, content bindings, and ingredients, so normally you don't need to think about them.
+The CAI SDK handles assertions for thumbnails, content bindings, and ingredients, so normally you don't need to think about them.
 :::

 ### Do not train assertion